-The Vice-President will make every effort to resolve the grievance.

-- A. The Vice-President will, within five (5) working days of the receipt of the grievance, hold a meeting with the grievant, the Union representative and the Director of Human Resources or designee to attempt to resolve the grievance. - B. The Vice-President shall, within ten (10) working days of the second step meeting, render a decision in writing containing the reason(s) for the decision. - C. Time limits can be extended for good cause and with the written consent of the parties. - D. If the decision is not deemed acceptable, the grievance may be appealed to Step 3 of this grievance procedure.
-Such appeal must be submitted in writing within five (5) working days of the Union's receipt of the second step answer.
+- A. The President will make every effort to resolve the grievance. - B. The President will, within five (5) business days of the receipt of the grievance, hold a meeting with the grievant, the Union representative and the Director of Human Resources to attempt to resolve the grievance. - C. The President shall, within ten (10) business days of the second step meeting, render a decision in writing containing the reason(s) for the decision. - D. Time limits can be extended for good cause and with the written consent of the parties.
+If the decision is not deemed acceptable, the grievance may be appealed to Step 3 of this grievance procedure.
+Such appeal must be submitted in writing within five (5) business days of the Union's receipt of the second stepanswer.